Java programmer expert

 In the worst case scenario, all elements end up in the same bucket in reverse order.
 This may be the result of an inappropriate data distribution for this algorithm, or an incorrectly implemented variance function.
 In this case, the time complexity approaches O(n²).

-Now we will show the implementation of the Bucket sort algorithm in Java.
+Now we will show the implementation of the bucket sort algorithm in Java.

 BucketSort.java